dmachi/rstwiki-git/index.rst

 My Rad Wiki
 ===========

-I think reST is the greatest ever.s
+I think reST is the greatest ever.
 .. contents ::

 This is Why